What is paid advertising?

 A common form of paid advertising that utilises a revenue model where the advertiser only pays once a user “clicks” on the ad, meaning you only pay for the clicks you get.

 These are text ads that are commonly found on search engine results pages (SERPs); however it is not limited to just search engines.
-You can use this model for advertising on websites as well.
+You can use this model for advertising on other websites as well.

 All of the major search engines and many websites use this form of advertising; however none are as popular as Google Adwords.
-In fact, the latest internet trends report found that AdWords and Facebook control 85% of the online ad growth in the US.
+In fact, the 2017 internet trends report found that AdWords and Facebook control 85% of the online ad growth in the US.

 PPC adverts are appealing to many brands and marketers because of the many benefits: